 When you push code changes, the active environment provisions container updates using the YAML configuration files.

 Update Pro Staging and Production environment configuration

-For Cloud for Adobe Commerce Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
+For Adobe Commerce on cloud infrastructure Pro Staging and Production environments, you can update many configuration options in your local development environment and commit the changes to apply them to these environments.
 However, you must submit a support ticket to update the following configuration options:

 - Install or update services in the

 - Change the configuration for the